 A good PR strategy can do wonders when you’re launching a new product.
 After you have built your product, the most logical thing is to launch it.
 After the launch, your expectations are, of course, to sell.
-However, before the selling is something you should think about first – public relations strategy.
+However, before the selling, there’s something you should think about first – a public relations strategy.

 The question is;